top of page

 Commander Yu Qian didn’t stay inside the city wall to defend the city as long as possible.

-Because there would be no other reinforcements, and they were all on their own.
+With no other reinforcements available, they were left entirely on their own.

 He knew their country would perish for good if they lost this war.